Last updated: July 1, 2026

 Quick fix:

-- Reduce fields to only what you truly need (e.g., name, email, company, role)
+- Reduce fields to only what you truly need (for example: name, email, company, role)

 - Add trust-building copy above the form: “We’ll get back to you within one business day”

-- Test your form monthly to ensure it works and sends leads to the right place
+- Test your form monthly to confirm it works and sends leads to the right place

 If your site runs on WordPress or HubSpot, these changes can usually be made in minutes—and they can have an outsized impact on lead generation.

-B2B users expect a mobile-friendly experience, even in manufacturing.
-And accessibility isn’t just a best practice—it’s increasingly required by law.
+B2B buyers expect a mobile-friendly experience, even in manufacturing.
+And accessibility isn’t just a best practice—it’s increasingly expected by law.
+Small adjustments here improve usability and reduce legal risk at the same time.

 Check for: